 You can find your nearest PALS office on the NHS website.

 You can also ask your GP surgery, hospital or phone NHS 111 for details of your nearest PALS.

 If you're not happy with an NHS service, you can make a complaint.

 You should complain to the person or organisation providing the service first, such as the GP, dentist, hospital or pharmacist.

 In general, NHS England commissions most primary care services, such as GP and dental services.
-CCGs oversee the commissioning of secondary care, such as hospital care and some community services.
+ICBs oversee the commissioning of secondary care, such as hospital care and some community services.